18 Simple Steps You Should Take To Achieve Your Career Goals

 When you are new to a particular role or career path, it’s easy to get caught up in the enthusiasm and novelty of what you’re doing.
 In fact, you can become so immersed that you often forget others in your fields are much more expert in what they are doing.

 Of course, if you want to advance your career, these are the people that you need to seek out.
-The reason being that they make the best people to guide and mentor you.
+The reason being that they are the best people to guide and mentor you.
 This is not only applicable in the infancy of your career but throughout the entire duration as well.

 The great thing about looking for a mentor in the 21st century is that we are all so connected online.
 This means even if your current place of work cannot provide you will a suitable mentor, you can easily find someone else online.
 In fact, they can be from pretty much any location around the world!